White Legend: Other uses

-The "White Legend" or the "Pink Legend" (Sp: Leyenda Rosa) may also refer to the propaganda which was circulated within Spain by Philip II and his descendants, propaganda which claimed that his actions in the Netherlands and America were religiously motivated, so his own patrimony would be preserved.
-This propaganda was intended to foster the image that Spain was ruled by a prudent and pious monarch, and control the unrest that was generated by his aggressive policies and his wars in the Netherlands.
+The "White Legend" or the "Rosy Legend" may also refer to the propaganda that was circulated within Spain by Philip II and his descendants.
+It claimed that his actions in the Netherlands and America were religiously motivated so that his own patrimony would be preserved.
+The propaganda was intended to foster the image that Spain was ruled by a prudent and pious monarch and to control the unrest that was generated by his aggressive policies and his wars in the Netherlands.